Yandex Cloud

 Connecting to a databaseConnecting to a database

-To access DB cluster hosts from a function using the created connection:
+To access database cluster hosts from a function using the created connection:

-• In the function version settings, specify the service account to which the functions.mdbProxiesUser role is assigned for the directory in which the connection is created.
+• In the function version settings, specify the service account with the functions.mdbProxiesUser role for the folder where you created the connection.
 How to assign a role.

-• In advanced cluster settings, enable the Serverless access option.
+• In advanced cluster settings, enable Serverless access.

-To connect to a DB from a function, use the IAM token of the service account specified in the function version settings as your password.
+To connect to a database from a function, use the IAM token of the service account specified in the function version settings as your password.
 Getting IAM token.

-You can connect to a DB out of a function over SSL only.
+You can only connect to a database from a function over SSL.

-The connection ID and the entry point are available on the connection page in the management console.
+You can find the connection ID and the entry point on the connection page in the management console.

-In the examples below, the IAM token is automatically extracted from the function invocation context.
+In the examples below, the IAM token is automatically fetched from the function invocation context.
 You do not need to specify it manually.

 Managed Service for PostgreSQLManaged Service for PostgreSQL